-- This should include all relevant values potentially impacted by the activity, under the EP Act, EP Regulation and Environmental Protection (Air) Policy 2008 (EPP (Air)). - (b) address the cumulative impact of the release with other known releases of contaminants, materials or wastes associated with existing development and possible future development (as described by approved plans and existing project approvals). - (c) quantify the human health risk and amenity impacts associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air). - 8.15 Describe the proposed mitigation measures and how the proposed activity will be consistent with best practice environmental management.
-Where a government plan is relevant to the activity or site where the activity is proposed, describe the activity's consistency with that plan. - 8.16 Describe how the achievement of the objectives would be monitored, audited and reported, and how corrective actions would be managed.
+(b) address the cumulative impact of the release with other known releases of contaminants, materials or wastes associated with existing development and possible future development (as described by approved plans and existing project approvals).

+(c) quantify the human health risk and amenity impacts associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air).

+- 8.16 Describe the proposed mitigation measures and how the proposed activity will be consistent with best practice environmental management.
+Where a government plan is relevant to the activity or site where the activity is proposed, describe the activity's consistency with that plan. - 8.17 Describe how the achievement of the objectives would be monitored, audited and reported, and how corrective actions would be managed.